 The San Marco Basilica was built in the 4th century.
 The current church is the result of a renovation under Pope Paul.

-At Christmas 1880, a horse-drawn tram line connecting Piazza Venezia to Termini station was inaugurated.
+At Christmas 1880, the first horse-drawn tram line connecting Piazza Venezia to Termini station was inaugurated.

 In 2009, during excavations for Rome’s third metro line, remains of Emperor Hadrian’s Athenaeum were found in the central part of Piazza Venezia.